jesustgr/work-day-scheduler/README.md

 <img src="assets/images/highlighted-time-block.png" height="450" width="720" >

-When hovering over a time block, the border is highlighted with a color according to the user's computer settings
+When the user clicks on a time block, the border is highlighted with a color according to the user's computer settings

 <img src="assets/images/save-button-hover.png" height="450" width="720" >